Is My Vacant Home Covered by Insurance?

 - Ask a neighbor to park a car in the driveway.

 - Install security lights that are activated by motion.

-- Set up a lamp on a timer to go on and off at specified times during the day.
+- Set up a lamp connected to a timer that turns on and off at specified times during the day.

 - Install a security alarm.